 Seriously…I feel like that’s all we did!
 The first trip to the grocery store to prepare our pantry and fridge was incredibly intimidating.
 And I’m not gonna lie…we were there probably 3x longer than a normal trip to the grocery store.
 We had to read the back of every single package to make sure it was Whole30 approved, and that took quite a bit of time.
 (Plus…we weren’t exactly feeling our best after our last night out on the town for tacos & cocktails.
 Yeeesh.
 Not the best idea before starting the plan!)

 Luckily, things got quite a bit easier over the next few weeks and we turned into grocery store pros.
 We hit up Costco twice over the 30 days, Trader Joe’s a handful of times, and then mostly our local grocery store (Mariano’s.)
-Here’s what we would stock up on each time.
+Here’s our Whole30 shopping list.

 Costco really came in handy for us because we went through so much produce every single week.
 Before Whole30, we would never buy produce or eggs from Costco because it would go bad by the time we got through it all.
 But on Whole30 we continuously went through produce and eggs so buying in bulk was well worth it!

 We also stocked up on a lot of cooking staples on our first trip to Costco.
 The prices of avocado oil, ghee, mayo, marinara, and salsa made it an easy choice!
 Plus they lasted throughout the entire 30 days (& beyond!).

 Costco Shopping List